-4069 Student Teaching: All-Level
+4136 Student Teaching: All-Level

-9 hours credit.
-Prerequisites: Admission to the Professional Semester and consent of the Director of Student Teaching.
+6 hours credit.
+Prerequisite Admission to the Professional Semester and consent of the Director of Student Teaching.
 Individuals must apply to the Director of Student Teaching one semester in advance.

 Twelve consecutive weeks of full day student teaching, including six weeks of full days in an elementary school (grades one-eight) and six weeks of full days in a secondary school (grades six-twelve) in the certificate area sought.
-Meets student teaching requirements for an All-Level Certificate.
+Meets student teaching requirements for All-Level Certificate.